damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 <!-- blog post intro -->
 <section class="middle vertical-align-top">

-Today we are releasing GitLab 9.0, 18 months after [releasing 8.0](https://about.gitlab.com/2015/09/22/gitlab-8-0-released/).
-1.5 years is a lifetime in the software world, and we've made [signficant advances to GitLab](https://about.gitlab.com/release-list/) during this period, shipping a minor version every single month.
+Today we are releasing GitLab 9.0, 18 months after [releasing 8.0](/2015/09/22/gitlab-8-0-released/).
+1.5 years is a lifetime in the software world, and we've made [signficant advances to GitLab](/release-list/) during this period, shipping a minor version every single month.
 We're humbled by our community continuing to actively create and comment in numerous issues, as well as directly contributing source code.
-GitLab CE now has over 47,000 commits, more than doubling the [20,000 count back in 8.1](https://about.gitlab.com/2015/10/22/gitlab-8-1-released/).
+GitLab CE now has over 47,000 commits, more than doubling the [20,000 count back in 8.1](/2015/10/22/gitlab-8-1-released/).
 We've also grown quickly during this time.
 We had just under 25 team members in 7 countries when we shipped 8.0.
-Today, we have [over 150 folks spread across 37 countries](https://about.gitlab.com/team/).
-That has helped us now to ship self-hosted GitLab in three versions, [Community Edition (CE), Enterprise Edition Starter (EES), and Enterprise Edition Premium (EEP)](https://about.gitlab.com/products/).
+Today, we have [over 150 folks spread across 37 countries](/team/).
+That has helped us now to ship self-hosted GitLab in three versions, [Community Edition (CE), Enterprise Edition Starter (EES), and Enterprise Edition Premium (EEP)](/products/).

-We're on a [mission](https://about.gitlab.com/strategy/#mission) to enable *everyone to contribute*.
-GitLab 9.0 makes a signficant step in this direction, with the arrival of Subgroups (groups within groups).
+We're on a [mission](/strategy/#mission) to enable *everyone to contribute*.
+GitLab 9.0 makes a significant step in this direction, with the arrival of **Subgroups** (groups within groups).
 This powerful new paradigm allows for truly team-based and team-first collaboration in even very large organizations with many different departments.
 GitLab helps break down silos in your organization so that indeed everyone can contribute.
-[More](Link to anchor tag below)
+[More](#subgroups)

-[GitLab 8.0](https://about.gitlab.com/2015/09/22/gitlab-8-0-released/) was a pivotal release as it fully integrated [Continuous Integration Continuous Deployment (CI/CD)](https://about.gitlab.com/gitlab-ci/) into the platform, giving users a complete solution to create, integrate, and deploy code changes in a single coherent product.
+[GitLab 8.0](/2015/09/22/gitlab-8-0-released/) was a pivotal release as it fully integrated [Continuous Integration Continuous Deployment (CI/CD)](/gitlab-ci/) into the platform, giving users a complete solution to create, integrate, and deploy code changes in a single coherent product.
 1.5 years later now with GitLab 9.0 EEP, we're shipping Deploy Boards, another signficant advancment in CI/CD, that helps users reliably deploy their applications to enterprise environments.
-[More](Link to anchor tag below)
+[More](#deploy-boards)

 [Register for the release webcast!](link-to-webcast){:.btn .btn-lg .btn-red .webcast-button}